thisisvesal/2048/ReadMe.md

 # 2048 Game

-This is a simple implementation of the 2048 game using Pygame.
+This is a simple implementation of the 2048 game using Pygame with linked list game logic.

 ## Installation